 Evaluation of CDFW jurisdiction followed guidance in the Fish and Game Code and A Field Guide to Lake and Streambed Alteration Agreements (California Department of Fish and Game, 1994).
-Specifically, CDFW jurisdiction was delineated by measuring the outer width and length boundaries of on-site streambeds which consisted of either the top of bank measurement (bankfull width) or the extent of associated riparian vegetation.
+Specifically, CDFW jurisdiction was delineated by measuring the outer width and length boundaries of on-site streambeds which consisted of the top of bank measurement (bankfull width).